+Getting your kids to eat their vegetables can be one of the greatest daily struggles for parents.
 Building healthy eating habits takes a lot of effort for parents to sometimes battle it out with their children.

 First and foremost, parents need to set the example to their children on how to eat properly.

 Children easily pick up on the habits of their parents and will gravitate towards the eating style presented at home.
 Take a minute and think about the kind of example you are setting for your children.
 Ask yourself the following;

 - What is your attitude towards food and your body image?

 - What messages are you consciously or unconsciously sending your children?

 Encouraging your children to take care of their health is one of the greatest acts of love a parent can give their child.

-Mindset around meals and snacks can easily be shifted to a more positive experience by involving the family in making a weekly meal planning and grocery shopping for the ingredients that will be needed for those meals.
+Mindset around meals and snacks can easily be shifted to a more positive experience.
+Involve the family in weekly meal planning and grocery shopping for the ingredients that will be needed for those meals.

 Older children and teens can also take part in meal prep by washing vegetables and helping to prepare dinner.
 Giving children a voice around their meal choices will help with encouraging healthier eating habits.
-Provide your children with a choice of what vegetables they are going to eat each day and add one wild card vegetable to the menu each week that they may not like, but are willing to try.
+Provide your children with a choice of what vegetables they are going to eat each day.
+In addition, add one wild card vegetable to the menu each week that they may not like, but are willing to try.

-• Use the food processor to turn cauliflower into the texture of rice.
+2. Use the food processor to turn cauliflower into the texture of rice.
 Sauté the cauliflower “rice” in a tablespoon of olive oil and season to taste.

-• Use spaghetti squash instead of pasta to make traditional spaghetti with meatballs (remember to use grass fed beef for the meatballs).
+4. Use spaghetti squash instead of pasta to make traditional spaghetti with meatballs (remember to use grass fed beef for the meatballs).

-• Rather than ice cream for dessert, serve a plate of fresh fruit.
+5. Rather than ice cream for dessert, serve a plate of fresh fruit.

 As promised, below is a recipe for healthy muffins that freeze well and are easy to serve as part of a healthy breakfast.